 From 2000-2006 Ms. Baggott sang Charlotte in Festival Opera’s production of Werther (for which the company won “Best Operatic Production by a small company” from the San Francisco press), debuted with Portland Opera as Nicklausse (Tales of Hoffman), Opera Grand Rapids and Tulsa Opera as Maddalena (Rigoletto), Michigan Opera Theatre and Sacramento opera as Orlofsky (Die Fledermaus) and Carmen with Manitoba Opera.
 She made returns to the Lyric Opera of Chicago (LOC) for various productions including Carmen, Die Zauberflöte, Susannah, Die Walküre and Wagner’s Ring Cycle.
 In addition she performed a highly acclaimed Mrs. Lovett in Arizona Opera's production of Sweeney Todd, returned to Canadian Opera Company (COC) for Maddalena (Rigoletto) and Siegrune (Die Walküre) and sang the world premiere of Chrysalis with Berkley Opera.
 The summer of 2006 found her performing Schwertleite and covering Flosshilde and First Norn in COC’s Ring Cycle.
 In 2006-7 she returned to the LOC as Inez in Il Trovatore, performed Sonyetka in Shostakovich’s Lady MacBeth of Mtsensk and Flora in La Traviata with the COC.
 2008/09 performances include Flosshilde (Das Rheingold) in her San Francisco Opera debut, The Dresser/Schoolboy/Groom in Lulu with LOC, Mother/Witch in Hansel and Gretel with the DuPage Symphony, Narrator in Rumplestiltskin for the Chicago Cultural Center, Siegrune in Die Walküre with the Los Angeles Opera and Flosshilde in Das Rheingold with the Indianapolis Opera.
 2010/11 performances include Cherubino in Le Nozze di Figaro, Siegrune in Die Walküre and Siebel in Faust for Hawaii Opera Theater; Siegrune for Los Angeles Opera’s Ring Cycle; Desiree in A Little Night Music for St. Petersburg Opera Company; 2011/2012 Third lady (cover) in Die Zauberflöte for The Lyric Opera of Chicago; Carmen in The Carmen Fixation and The Komponist in Ariadne auf Naxos for Berkeley West Edge Opera; Maddalena in Rigoletto and Berta in Il barbiere di Siviglia for Sacramento Opera.

-Recent performances include: Maria (Two Women) and Hecuba/Ghost of Cassandra (Les Troyens) for San Francisco Opera, Second Secretary (Nixon in China) for San Francisco and San Diego Opera Companies, Mrs. Lovett (Sweeney Todd) for St. Petersburg Opera and Hawaii Opera Theater, Countess Geschwitz (Lulu) and Miss Jessel (Turn of the Screw) for West Edge Opera, Alto Soloist in The Verdi Requiem for the Stockton Symphony, The Mother (The Consul) for Opera Santa Barbara; Perfetta (Where Angels Fear to Tread), The Mother (Hansel and Gretel) and Meg Page (Falstaff) for Opera San Jose, and Zita in Gianni Schicchi for Sacramento Opera,
+Recent performances include: Maria (Two Women), Hecuba/Ghost of Cassandra (Les Troyens) and Giovanna (Rigoletto) for San Francisco Opera, Second Secretary (Nixon in China) for San Francisco and San Diego Opera Companies, Mrs. Lovett (Sweeney Todd) for St. Petersburg Opera and Hawaii Opera Theater, Countess Geschwitz (Lulu) and Miss Jessel (Turn of the Screw) for West Edge Opera, Alto Soloist in The Verdi Requiem for the Stockton Symphony, The Mother (The Consul) for Opera Santa Barbara; Perfetta (Where Angels Fear to Tread) and Meg Page (Falstaff) for Opera San Jose, The Mother (Hansel and Gretel) for Stockton Opera, and Zita in Gianni Schicchi for Sacramento Opera.

-She can be heard on the Santa Fe Opera recording of Emmeline and Cedille Records recordings of The Good Soldier Schweik, The Billy Collin’s Suite and In Eleanor’s Words: Music of Stacy Garrop.
+She can be heard on the Santa Fe Opera recording of Emmeline, as primary vocalist for Christopher Anderson-Bazzoli's song cycle Continent's End on the Delos label and featured on Cedille Records recordings of The Good Soldier Schweik, The Billy Collin’s Suite and In Eleanor’s Words: Music of Stacy Garrop